School of Education: FAQ: Certifications

 A: A Bachelor degree in liberal arts teachable major (Math, English, Science, Social Sciences, and Spanish) or equivalent is required.
 You must have earned a degree from a "regionally accredited institution".

-A: A bachelor’s degree CGPA is a good prediction of success in further education.
+A: A bachelor's degree CGPA is a good prediction of success in further education.
 The certification requirements are established by the New Jersey Department of Education.
-At the present time a CGPA of 2.75 is required to apply for certification in New Jersey.
-A student could obtain an additional bachelor’s degree or a master’s degree with a CGPA of 2.75 to meet the state GPA requirement.
+At the present time a minimum CGPA of 3.00 is required to apply for certification in New Jersey.
+A student could obtain an additional bachelor's degree or a master's degree with a CGPA of 3.00 to meet the state GPA requirement.